 Otters have been spotted in both rural and urban areas in the Soar catchment.
 These playful river-dwelling mammals benefit from the many coarse fish including pike and perch, as well as, its crayfish populations including a small populations of the increasingly rare white-clawed crayfish.

-The Trent Rivers Trust hosts the Soar catchment partnership.
+The Trent Rivers Trust hosts the Soar Catchment Partnership.
 The vision is for “a healthy and functioning catchment that has a sustainable and diverse water environment that benefits people, the natural environment and the economy of the area.
 A catchment in good ecological condition with improved resilience to climate change, flooding and pollution events which is connected by robust and healthy habitats”.

 The Soar Catchment Partnership plan can be found here.